Zypperman/xiandan/Linear Algebra/LA02 Vectors and Matrices.md

 The set of 2D vectors is also considered an infinite set, and any vector can be represented by a linear combination of 2 other vectors.

+### Spooky shit: promoting vectors to higher fields

+- by right, you aren't mathematically allowed to mix vectors from different fields (recall $\mathbb{C} \subset \mathbb{R} \subset \mathbb{Q} \subset \mathbb{Z}$)
+- However, you can by CS ideas "promote" your vector by representing it in that space (ie an integer-fielding vector's components can be represented as only having a real part, and we can operate from there).
+- <span style="color:red">Do not do in exam.</span> same field interactions only for tests.

 ## Linear independence

-- when your linear combination will give you all possible 2D vectors.
+- when a linear combination of 2 given vectors will give you all possible 2D vectors. (and can span the vector space they exist in)
   - one instance of linear dependence is if of the 2 vectors you use, one of them is the scalar multiple of another.
     - graphically, they exist on the same line so they can also only produce vectors that lie on the same line.
     - algebraically, it means any resultant vector of this linear combination, is literally also a scalar multiple of one of the input vectors.